What’s The Home Selling Process in California?

 b.
 Get your property ready for a home staging:

 Home staging, the art of making your home look neat, stylish and inviting to a potential homebuyer, is the essential first step in selling your home.
 Homebuyers will feel they can make your place a home.
-If the house is empty, buyers can’t visualize how furniture will fit in an empty space. also it feel cold and lonely.
+If the house is empty, buyers can’t visualize how furniture will fit in an empty space. also, it feels cold and lonely.
 Jerry Sun’s team provides the professional staging that can help your home stand out to buyers, resulting in a quicker sale and higher offers.

 c.
 Market Your Home For Maximum Exposure: